 In exploring the neglected art of statutory interpretation, Scalia urges that judges resist the temptation to use legislative intention and legislative history.
 In his view, it is incompatible with democratic government to allow the meaning of a statute to be determined by what the judges think the lawgivers meant rather than by what the legislature actually promulgated.
 Eschewing the judicial lawmaking that is the essence of common law, judges should interpret statutes and regulations by focusing on the text itself.
 Scalia then extends this principle to constitutional law.
 He proposes that we abandon the notion of an everchanging Constitution and pay attention to the Constitution's original meaning.
 Although not subscribing to the "strict constructionism" that would prevent applying the Constitution to modern circumstances, Scalia emphatically rejects the idea that judges can properly "smuggle" in new rights or deny old rights by using the Due Process Clause, for instance.
 In fact, such judicial discretion might lead to the destruction of the Bill of Rights if a majority of the judges ever wished to reach that most undesirable of goals.

-Antonin Scalia has been an Associate Justice of the U.S. Supreme Court since 1986.
+Antonin Scalia (1936-2016) was an associate justice of the U.S. Supreme Court from 1986 to 2016.
 Prior to that time, he served on the U.S. Court of Appeals for the District of Columbia.

 "Love him or hate him (it's hard to imagine a neutral opinion), Scalia is a brilliant and engaging writer.
 This tantalizing short debate with his equally brilliant critics shows just how radical our most conservative justice is."--Kathleen Kahn, San Francisco Chronicle